Zuleikha/pharma-ai-portfolio/alphafold_target_pipeline/README.md

 - Trimethoprim
 - Pyrimethamine

-A strong example target for structure‑guided drug design.
+A strong example target for structure-guided drug design.

 ---